Aleksandrov-Kalinin AK-1

 The Aleksandrov-Kalinin AK-1 was a prototype airliner built in the Soviet Union in the early 1920s, designed as part of a project by TsAGI to investigate low-cost construction techniques and to verify calculation models for thick-section airfoils.
 It was a high-wing, strut-braced monoplane of conventional design, powered by a single engine in the nose.
-Two passengers could be carried in an enclosed cabin in the fuselage, while a separate enclosed cockpit was provided for the pilot, plus a co-pilot or an additional passenger.
+Two passengers could be carried in an enclosed cabin in the fuselage, while a separate enclosed cockpit was provided for the pilot, and either a co-pilot or an additional passenger.
 Construction was wooden throughout.

-The aircraft was assembled at the GAZ-5 factory during 1923 and flight testing began in February the following year.
+The aircraft was assembled at the GAZ-5 factory during 1923 and flight testing began in February 1924.
 Money for the project had been donated by the Latvian Riflemen, and the AK-1 was named Латышский стрелок (Latyshskii Strelok - "Latvian Sharpshooter") in recognition of this.
 Following flight tests, it was handed over to Dobrolyot, who used it on a route between Moscow and Kazan.
 In 1925, it was used in a propaganda flight from Moscow to Beijing and other Chinese cities, flying 7,000 km in 38 days.